hgeorge82/Marker-Spinner/README.md

 [Smart Goal planning for Q2](https://docs.google.com/document/d/1IB1CjCF75Uy60dikSJuv_7jvlOusDMBG6paIRjbJVEI/edit?usp=sharing)

+## Manual
+To operate the Marker Spinner simple follow these steps
+1. Attach the markers to the caps in the wheel
+2. Plug the plugs
+3. Flip on the switch the LCD will turn on
+4. Press the button to start spinning
+5. Once it’s spinning the countdown will start for 30 seconds
+6. When the countdown is done the marker spinner will stop spinning automatically
+7. To do another cycle press the button again
+8. To turn off, flip the switch off
+9. If you wish you to unplug the plugs you may do so, but IT IS OK NOT TO as long as you flip the switch to turn it off

+## Budget
+We had a budget of $100 to buy any necessary materials for our project.
+Since chicken feeder was our first project we spend about $60 to buy a solenoid valve which later on our project changed so we didn't use it.
+Later we brought a switch that was $10 and later we found out that it's not necessary.

+# First few weeks of school
 ### Week 12
 This week we decided to change our project.
 Our original project was an automatic chicken feeder, that would feed chickens automatically.
 Our new project is now a Marker Spinner for Mr. Manning(Physics Teacher).
 Considering that we just changed our project we haven't yet found a lot of resources or issues to be solved.
 What we have done this week is talk to Mr. Manning, create a design, and start on code.
 Next week we plan to meet with our mentor to get some ideas, start CAD, continue code, and do more research.